 Support for faculty comes in many forms, from recognition of the time it takes to conduct and publish good research, to preparation for classes and laboratories, to support for families and our community when difficulties arise.
 We will bargain for appropriate support for all of our faculty in their diverse clinical, pedagogical, research, and professional development responsibilities.

-The general bargaining timeline is dictated by the Oregon Public Employee Collective Bargaining Act (PECBA) with earliest-case dates:
+The general bargaining timeline is dictated by the Oregon Public Employee Collective Bargaining Act (PECBA):

 Impasse can be declared by either party